imranhasan871/DevOps/02.Docker Networking Practical/README.md

 <!-- add a image from images folder -->

-The Question is can we ping from the container to the internet?
+**The Question is can we ping from the container to the internet?
 The answer is yes.
-What would be the workflow?
-The workflow is the packet will be sent to the docker0 interface.
-The docker0 interface will send the packet to the host machine.
-The host machine will send the packet to the internet.
-So we can ping the internet from the container.
-Which Command we can use to ping the internet from the container?
-We can use the following command.
+What would be the workflow?**

 ```bash